 All meetings must be compatible with the character, purposes and principles of the United Nations, in both content and presentation.
 Themes of the meetings should have a direct relationship or relevance to the goals or activities of, or promote issues of concern to the United Nations, especially the United Nations Office on Drugs and Crime.
 Meetings of a cultural nature may also be held if there is a clear relationship to such goals as peace, tolerance, and sustainable development.

 Because of the expected caliber of participants, that may include Heads of State or Government, Government ministers, heads of criminal justice agencies, as well as some of the world’s most respected experts, security considerations require that all participants be accredited through the normal United Nations process and they must be registered.
 That process will be facilitated by the United Nations Office on Drugs and Crime (UNODC).
-All presentations from Japan-based organizations not in consultative status with the United Nations Economic and Social Council (ECOSOC) must also be approved by the government of Japan.

 The process for hosting a professional, specialized or ancillary meeting is the same, therefore only Ancillary Meetings are described below.
 The difference in the types of meetings are:

 The meeting rooms will vary in size and layout in an attempt to conform to the desires of the meeting sponsors.
 Meeting rooms will contain, in most cases, interpretation equipment, PowerPoint projectors, tables for printed material distribution, podium and a speakers table.
 It is anticipated that due to the large number of international media attending, and the length of the Congress, meeting sponsors should be prepared for media interest in their subject and/or the experts they bring to the Congress.
 Rooms can be set up in a variety of styles as the diagram below shows: